nemanja-tosic/ansible-role-backup/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ansible-role-backup.svg?branch=master)](https://travis-ci.org/geerlingguy/ansible-role-backup)

-Back up Linux servers with a simple Rsync-and-Cron-based solution.
+Back up Linux servers with a simple tar-and-Cron-based solution.

 ## Requirements

 Requires the following to be installed:

-  - rsync
+  - tar
   - cron

 MySQL or a MySQL-compatible database needs to be installed if you'd like to enable MySQL database backups.

-It's also assumed you have a server running somewhere that can accept backup data via Rsync, and on this backup server, you need to install `rsync`, and configure accounts with SSH authentication that allows this role to deliver backups to a specific directory via SSH.

 ## Role Variables